blockapps/track-and-trace/README.md

 After the creation of the asset, the description turns into the incorrect description

+It seems like the asset description is changed after `const asset = await rest.waitForAddress(contractArgs, options);`

+The actual description of the asset becomes appended with an extra '\\' e.g a description value of
+"\"Test String\"" with escape characters gets turned into '\\"Test String\\"'
+ In the case of the string where escape character are not needed because it is in single quotes or backticks '\\\\' is appended

+This makes me think the escape character is being properly ignored but then '\\\\' is being appended before the quotation

+What exactly does rest.waitForAddress do?

+I thought the issue might be that the encoding to and from 32 bytes is adding extra characters, but it does not seem to be the case

 # Track and Trace Demo App

 Demo app that uses STRATO to track products through a supply chain using OAuth and Private chains.